Proto-Indo-European society: Technology

 A horse-drawn, spoke-less, wheeled and wood-made wagon, close to what was used in the Pontic-Caspian steppe around 3500–2500 BC.
 Here in Queensland, 1900.

-From the reconstructable lexicon, it is clear that Proto-Indo-Europeans were familiar with wheeled vehicles—certainly horse-drawn wagons (*weǵʰnos)—as they knew the wheel (*kʷekʷlóm), the axle (*h₂eḱs-), the shaft (*h₂/₃éih₁os), and the yoke (*yugóm).
-Although wheels were most likely not invented by Proto-Indo-Europeans, the word *kʷekʷlóm is a native derivation of the root *kʷel- ("to turn") rather than a borrowing, suggesting short contacts with the people who introduced the concept to them.
+From the reconstructable lexicon, it is clear that Proto-Indo-Europeans were familiar with wheeled vehicles—certainly horse-drawn wagons (weǵʰnos)—as they knew the wheel (kʷekʷlóm), the axle (h₂eḱs-), the shaft (h₂/₃éih₁os), and the yoke (yugóm).
+Although wheels were most likely not invented by Proto-Indo-Europeans, the word kʷekʷlóm is a native derivation of the root *kʷel- rather than a borrowing, suggesting short contacts with the people who introduced the concept to them.

 The technology used was a solid wheel made of three planks joined with their outer edges trimmed to a circle.
 The swift chariot with spoked wheels, which made the mode of transport much more rapid and lighter, appeared later within the Sintashta culture (2100–1800), associated with the Indo-Iranians.
-As the word for "boat" (*néh₂us) is widely attested across the language groups, the means of transport (likely a dugout canoe) was certainly known by Proto-Indo-Europeans.
+As the word for "boat" (néh₂us) is widely attested across the language groups, the means of transport (likely a dugout canoe) was certainly known by Proto-Indo-Europeans.

 The vocabulary associated with metallurgy is very restricted and at best we can attest the existence of copper/bronze, gold, and silver.
-The basic word for "metal" (*h₂ey-es) is generally presumed to mean "copper" or a copper-tin alloy of "bronze".
-"Gold" is reliably reconstructed as *h₂eusom, and *h₂erǵ-n̩t-om designated a "white metal" or "silver".
-Proto-Indo-Europeans were also familiar with the sickle (*sr̩po/eh₂), the awl (*h₁óleh₂) for working leather or drilling wood, and used a primitive plough (*h₂érh₃ye/o) made of a curved and forked branch.
+The basic word for "metal" (h₂ey-es) is generally presumed to mean "copper" or a copper-tin alloy of "bronze".
+"Gold" is reliably reconstructed as h₂eusom, and h₂erǵ-n̩t-om designated a "white metal" or "silver".
+Proto-Indo-Europeans were also familiar with the sickle (sr̩po/eh₂), the awl (h₁óleh₂) for working leather or drilling wood, and used a primitive plough (h₂érh₃ye/o) made of a curved and forked branch.

-The term for "oven" or "cooking vessel" (*h₂/₃ukʷ) has been reconstructed based on four branches, as for "baking" (*bʰōg-) and "boiling" (*yes-).
-They certainly drank beer (*h₂elut) and mead (*médʰu), and the word for "wine" (*wóinom) has been proposed, although this remains a debated issue.
-Proto-Indo-Europeans produced textile, as attested by the reconstructed roots for wool (*wĺh₂neh₂), flax (*linom), sewing (*syuh₁-), spinning (*(s)pen-), weaving (*h₂/₃webʰ-) and plaiting (*pleḱ-), as well as needle (*skʷēis) and thread (*pe/oth₂mo).
-They were also familiar with combs (*kes) and ointments with salve (*h₃engʷ-).
+The term for "oven" or "cooking vessel" (h₂/₃ukʷ) has been reconstructed based on four branches, as for "baking" (bʰōg-) and "boiling" (yes-).
+They certainly drank beer (h₂elut) and mead (médʰu), and the word for "wine" (wóinom) has been proposed, although this remains a debated issue.
+Proto-Indo-Europeans produced textile, as attested by the reconstructed roots for wool (wĺh₂neh₂), flax (linom), sewing (syuh₁-), spinning ((s)pen-), weaving (h₂/₃webʰ-) and plaiting (pleḱ-), as well as needle (skʷēis) and thread (pe/oth₂mo).
+They were also familiar with combs (kes) and ointments with salve (h₃engʷ-).